 - Implement a succession planning process.

 Next, let’s look at the budgeting process.

-As we begin the 3rd quarter many organizations are working on budgets and mapping out their development plans for a successful year-end and intro to 2019.
+As we begin the 3rd quarter many organizations are working on budgets and mapping out their development plans for a successful year-end and intro to next year.
 This is also a step that should occur at the inception of any business, including a nonprofit.
 Remember, “nonprofit” is your tax ID status; it should NOT be your business model.
 I encourage you to:

 - Have diversified fundraising streams in your development plan.

 - Do not write grant dollars into your budget unless you have a multi-year grant or a confirmation of funding from a foundation.

 - Be realistic about your goals and their attainability and have a strategy for how you will bring in the dollars for each income stream.